django-oscar/django-oscar-accounts/README.md

 Managed accounts for Django
 ===========================

-This package provides managed accounts for Django.
-A managed account is an allocation of money that can be debited and credited.
+A 'managed account' is an allocation of money that can be debited and credited.
+This package provides managed account functionality for use with the e-commerce framework [Oscar](https://github.com/tangentlabs/django-oscar).
+It can also be used standalong without the Oscar dependency.

-Accounts can be used to implement:
+Accounts can be used to implement as variety of interesting components, including:

 * Giftcard schemes
 * Web accounts